 What is Harmonics?

 Harmonic is a wave whose frequency is integral multiples of the fundamental frequency.
 The harmonics are a power quality problem that needs to be addressed during equipment selection.
-Also, harmonics mitigation using filters can be adopted for mitigating the harmonics in the existing installation.
+Also, harmonic mitigation using filters can be adopted to mitigate the harmonics in the existing installation.

-The harmonics mitigation techniques like equipment selection, tuned filter, detuned filter, active filter, the hybrid filter will be discussed in this post.
+This article describes harmonics mitigation techniques, such as equipment selection, tuned filter, detuned filter, active filter, and hybrid filter.

 Table of contents